dingyuliang/docker-gitlab-tools/ReadMe.md

 ## Long Term
 1. Implement a webui so that we can work on UI instead of command.
-2. Implement agent logic to avoid security risk.
+2. Implement agent logic to reduce security concern/risk.

 ## Test
 1. Add works